matthiasvegh/LazyIterator/README.md

 LazyIterator
 ============

-A repo that at some point might beome a library.
+A repo that at some point might become a library.